-- MSCI ESG Research provides quantitative data on drivers of nature change such as water consumption, toxic air emissions, emissions to water or GHG emissions. - We plan to develop signals to help clients quantify the local and global biodiversity footprint of investee companies.
+- " MSCI ESG Research provides quantitative data on drivers of nature change such as water consumption, toxic air emissions, emissions to water or GHG emissions. - " Our Biodiversity Footprint Metrics are designed to help clients quantify the local and global biodiversity footprint of investee companies.
+We provide both the Potentially Disappeared Fraction of Species (PDF) and Mean Species Abundance (MSA) metric.